alessandrogentili001/deep-learning-exam/README.md

 ## Project Structure

-- `satellite_segmentation_exam.ipynb`: noteboook containing the assignment and the link for teh dataset download.
+- `satellite_segmentation_exam.ipynb`: noteboook containing the assignment and the link for the dataset download.
 - `solution`: notebook containing my personal solution to the problem.

 ## Requirements